Bonaventure on Dimensions of Scripture

 Origin and Mirror from the Eternal Word

 Bonaventure writes that scripture is derived from God and in accord with our ability to receive it.
-But it is only truly understood in relation to Jesus Christ.
+But it is only truly understood in relation to Jesus who is Christ.
 The Word in Christ is the centre of scripture and this is true even in relation to the Old Testament.
 For the Christian the old Hebrew grounding is to be interpreted in the light of Christ, who as the original Word has been made known in the life of Israel.
-Scripture holds up to our gaze a “noble mirror” in which we are to see ourselves and all of God’s transcendence and reality and the life we are to have from Him.
+As Clare of Assisi also wrote, scripture holds up to our gaze a “noble mirror” in which we are to see ourselves and all of God’s transcendence and reality and the life we are to have from Him.